Paul Reubens: 1986–1991: Pee-wee's Playhouse

 Right after the success of Pee-wee's Big Adventure, Reubens began working with Paramount Pictures on a sequel entitled Big Top Pee-wee.
 Reubens and George McGrath's script was directed by Grease director Randal Kleiser.
-The film was not as successful as its predecessor, receiving mild reviews and doing just over one third as well in the box office, earning only $15 million.
+The film was not as successful as its predecessor, receiving mild reviews and doing just over one third as well in the box office, earning only $15 million.Pee-wee's Playhouse aired from September 13, 1986, until November 10, 1990.

-Reubens attended 1988 Academy Awards with Big Top Pee-wee co-star Valeria Golino, which stirred rumors that the two were dating.
-The following year Reubens exchanged vows with Doris Duke's adopted daughter, Chandi Heffner, at a mock wedding over which Imelda Marcos presided, in Shangri-La, Doris Duke's mansion in Honolulu, Hawaii.

-Pee-wee's Playhouse aired from September 13, 1986, until November 10, 1990.
 Reubens had originally agreed to do two more seasons after the third, and when CBS asked Reubens about the possibility of a sixth season he declined, wanting to take a sabbatical.
 Reubens had been suffering from burnout from playing Pee-wee full-time and had been warning that Pee-wee was temporary and that he had other ideas he would like to work on.
 The parties agreed to end the show after five seasons, which included 45 episodes and a Christmas Special.
-Playhouse garnered 15 Emmy Awards, all of them in the Creative Arts Emmy Award category.
+Playhouse garnered 22 Emmy Awards.